 French bulldog health and care demands also include paying attention to their main feature-brachycephalic skull.
 Thanks to their shortened nostrils and elongated soft palates, these dogs often experience issues with breathing.
 They shouldn’t be exposed to great physical exertions and should be kept safe in cold and hot temperatures.
 Aside from this, snorting and snuffling are nothing uncommon in this breed.

 Hip dysplasia occurs not only in Frenchies but in many other dog breeds.
 It is a skeletal condition where a ball and socket don’t fit or develop properly.
 As a dog ages, this condition may become severe and painful.
 Unfortunately, many inappropriately bred Frenchies are born with this condition.
-That’s why we advise you buy Frenchie puppies only from trusted breeders that will ensure in a dog’s health history.
+That’s why we advise you buy Frenchie puppies only from trusted breeders that will ensure a dog’s health history.
 Over the years, hip dysplasia may progress into arthritis.
 In extreme cases, vets will recommend surgery to improve the dog’s mobility.

 Hemivertebrae in French bulldogs is described as a malformation of one or more vertebrae.
 It causes a spine to be shaped like a wedge or triangle.
 Hemivertebrae can lead to pressure on the spinal cord which results in progressive pain and loss of hind limb function and incontinence.
 Frenchies are predisposed to suffer from this condition because they are born with screw tails.
 Unfortunately, this condition is not curable, so a dog with such an issue is condemned to suffering.

-Every dog is on risk to get heatstroke, however, Frenchies are on a higher one.
+Every dog is at risk to get heatstroke, however, Frenchies are on a higher one.
 That’s why the prevention of overheating represents one of the most important aspects of French bulldog health and care.
 Their short muzzles make them incapable to cool off the air they inhale.
 Therefore, in case you live in a hot climate, you should consider buying summer essentials.
-They include a cooling pad bed, cooling collar and a vest that help dogs to regulate their temperature.
+They include a cooling pad bed, cooling collar, and a vest that help dogs to regulate their temperature.

 At temperatures higher than 25 C degrees, you should consider taking your pooch outside early in the morning and late in the evening.
 Increase drinking the amount of water and frequently change the water in your French bulldog’s bowl.
-When we talk about a feeding schedule in hot weather, it’s better to include multiple smaller meals that one big.
+When we talk about a feeding schedule in hot weather, it’s better to include multiple smaller meals than one big.

 Here are the signs of heatstroke in French bulldogs to consider: